DreamHelium/dhlrc/README.md

 [中文文档](README_zh.md)
 [pic](funcshow_en.png)

+**Note: The most part of the code will be transformed to C++, so the project might be dhlrcpp in the future.**

 ## Introduction

 Although it was named as `litematica_reader_c`, **it's not only intended to read litematica file**, but process the material list in blocks in a litematica file region.
 Reading litematica file is just the first step to process, or in other words **there should be a source of material list to process, and reading a litematica file is the most convenient.**